|

 This knowledge brief, produced by the T2S programme and based on a peer-reviewed article, provides an overview of different conceptions of transformations and their respective strengths and weaknesses.

-Article: Humility in the Anthropocene This paper by Sheila Jasanoff looks at sites of struggle between 'human imperialism' concerned with the commodification of nature, and more humble ways of knowing and guiding humanity’s planetary future from standpoints in ethics, politics and law.
+This paper by Sheila Jasanoff looks at sites of struggle between 'human imperialism' concerned with the commodification of nature, and more humble ways of knowing and guiding humanity’s planetary future from standpoints in ethics, politics and law.

 This brief video introduces the approach of the PATHWAYS network, and how it’s been used in research around the world.